 Check the time and date you need to attend VCAT.
 This is shown on the notice we send you.
 If you are coming to VCAT in person, look at the location and plan how to get there.

-Most hearings are held at the William Cooper Justice Centre.
+Most hearings are held in 55 King Street Melbourne.
 If there’s a suburban or regional VCAT venue close to the represented person, we hold the hearing there if it’s possible.

 At a final hearing, all parties can present their case, ask questions and give evidence in front of a VCAT member.
 People with a direct interest may also be involved.

 If you are attending by phone or video